864.990.0762 inquiries@buntyllc.com 444 Fairforest Way, Greenville, SC, 29607, US

 A built-to-print manufacturing process offers a number of advantages in sophisticated commercial manufacturing environments today.
 These benefits have contributed to the popularity of this approach.

-2. Built-to-print manufacturing enables a customer to remain firmly in charge of its intellectual property assets.
-In the past, in some places manufacturers who contributed significantly to product design sometimes endeavored to generate similar products in other venues.
-During built-to-print manufacturing, the customer ultimately controls every detail of the design and manufacturing process.
-This fact may offer greater protection against infringement.
+Built-to-print manufacturing enables a customer to remain firmly in charge of its intellectual property assets.
+In the past, in some places, manufacturers who contributed significantly to product design sometimes endeavored to generate similar products in other venues.

-3. Built-to-print manufacturing may assist a firm in building a specific brand image by promoting greater uniformity in production.
-For example, since metal parts produced for the same model won’t display minor design differences, the customer’s design team can work towards establishing a stronger brand uniformity and stylistic cohesion.
+For example, since metal parts produced for the same model won’t display minor design differences, the customer’s design team can work towards establishing stronger brand uniformity and stylistic cohesion.

-4. Built-to-print usually offers enhanced efficiency, since a company does not need to “recreate” the part every time it arranges for a production run.
+Built-to-print usually offers enhanced efficiency, since a company does not need to “recreate” the part every time it arranges for a production run.
 Instead, the firm may rely upon well-established, effective plans and detailed schematic designs to specify the way a manufacturer should produce parts.
-Over the course of time, this process usually results in cost savings.
-Companies do not need to pay repeatedly for engineering and design services every time they decide to arrange to produce a part through a new manufacturing vendor, for instance.

-5. Since built-to-print manufacturing processes carefully record every aspect of product design and manufacturers require written permission to make even slight modifications, this approach provides better documentation than many earlier systems.
-The ability to trace minor product changes accurately over the course of time may hold value in terms of further product research and development efforts.
+Since built-to-print manufacturing processes carefully record every aspect of product design and manufacturers require written permission to make even slight modifications, this approach provides better documentation than many earlier systems.

-6. If any safety concerns arise during the course of product use, product design and manufacturing teams utilizing a built-to-print manufacturing strategy possess extensive records to document their decision making processes.
-They can re-evaluate the reasoning underlying a particular design decision in light of any recent safety concerns more easily.
-Built-to-print manufacturing streamlines production efforts in this respect.
+If any safety concerns arise during the course of product use, product design and manufacturing teams utilizing a built-to-print manufacturing strategy possess extensive records to document their decision-making processes.

 CONTACT BUNTY LLC